KennethJakobsen/LeChiffre/docs/README.md

 ### That name though...?

 Ah yes, the name.
 While looking for a name that didn't include "Let's Encrypt", the "LE" abbreviation seemed nice.
 Of course anything that starts with "Le" has to be French.
-Talking to my colleague [Stéphane](github.com/zpqrtbnk/) to whom I suggested "Le Cryptage" - he said Le Chiffre would make more sense.
+Talking to [my colleague Stéphane](github.com/zpqrtbnk/) to whom I suggested "Le Cryptage" - he said Le Chiffre would make more sense.

 Sounded pretty cool!
-Not only that, here in Denmark we happen to have a famous actor named [Mad Mikkelsen](https://en.wikipedia.org/wiki/Mads_Mikkelsen) who played ["Le Chiffre" in the Bond movie Casino Royale](https://en.wikipedia.org/wiki/Le_Chiffre).
+Not only that, here in Denmark we happen to have a famous actor named [Mads Mikkelsen](https://en.wikipedia.org/wiki/Mads_Mikkelsen) who played ["Le Chiffre" in the Bond movie Casino Royale](https://en.wikipedia.org/wiki/Le_Chiffre).
 Perfect fit.

 ## Getting started